Concentric AI Introduces Industry’s First AI-based Microsoft Copilot Access Governance Solution

 Cost savings: By preventing data breaches and minimizing the risk of data leaks, organizations can save on the costs associated with responding to and recovering from such incidents.

-How Cloud DLP compares with Data Security Posture Management (DSPM)
+How does Cloud DLP compare with Data Security Posture Management (DSPM)?

 DSPM graphic